By David Moshman at The Huffington Post

 3. Respect for free speech avoids First Amendment lawsuits.
 And who needs one of those?

 4. Free speech is central to the deliberation that enables genuine democracy and to the academic freedom that enables genuine teaching, learning, and inquiry.
 Respecting intellectual freedom is the right thing to do in a democracy and the right thing to do in an academic environment.
 It’s the right thing, period.
 So just do it.

-Schools: Modesto Junior College Citrus College University of Hawaii at Hilo Chicago State University Ohio University Iowa State University Cases: FIRE’s Stand Up For Speech Litigation Project Citrus College – Stand Up For Speech Chicago State University – Stand Up For Speech Iowa State University – Stand Up For Speech Ohio University – Stand Up For Speech University of Hawaii at Hilo – Speech Code Litigation Modesto Junior College: Students Barred from Distributing Constitutions on Constitution Day
+Schools: Ohio University Chicago State University Modesto Junior College Citrus College University of Hawaii at Hilo Iowa State University Cases: FIRE’s Stand Up For Speech Litigation Project Citrus College – Stand Up For Speech Lawsuit Chicago State University – Stand Up For Speech Lawsuit Iowa State University – Stand Up For Speech Lawsuit Ohio University – Stand Up For Speech Lawsuit University of Hawaii at Hilo – Stand Up For Speech Lawsuit Modesto Junior College: Students Barred from Distributing Constitutions on Constitution Day